Kisky3/TOEIC/README.md

 12.`rival`:one who competes with or attempts to outdo another; one that equals another.

+13.`subsidiary`:one that is connected with but of less importance than the main one, especially a company owned by another company.

-13.`subsidiary`:a person's, a company's or a product's past performance, achievements, or failures.
+14,`track record`:a person's, a company's or a product's past performance, achievements, or failures.
 ###